taitep/ember-arch/spec.md

 - `0`: Direct address.
 The last 2 bytes are the base address.
 - `1`: Address register.
 The last 2 bits indicate what register holds the base address.
 The rest of the last 2 bytes are ignored.

-`x` is preferrably ignored by emulator/implementation, and preferrably set to 0 in program.

 `E` decides Endianness. `1` means Big Endian, `0` means Little Endian.